Our School App Stay connected on the go...

 What will the governing body do if I have a concern or complaint about the provision for my child?

 Here at Elizabeth Garrett Anderson School, it is our vision that SEN support is most successful when the school, parents and students work in partnership.
 However, if there are queries or concerns raised, the SENCO should be informed as soon as possible, as an informal discussion can often alleviate the concern and the appropriate intervention can be put in place or the situation rectified.
-Following this consultation, if the situation is not resolved, the parent/carer should contact the Associate Headteacher responsible for SEND, Ms Tina Southall.
-If the situation is still not successfully resolved, it is advised that the parent/carer should send a written complaint to the SEN link governor, Sarah Ward-Lilley.
+Following this consultation, if the situation is not resolved, the parent/carer should contact the Assistant Headteacher responsible for SEND, Ms Carley Stephenson.
+If the situation is still not successfully resolved, it is advised that the parent/carer should send a written complaint to the Sarah Ward Lilley, Chair of Governors.

 How does the school help my child with transition into school and then moving on to secondary school / adulthood?